invertime/warfork-custom-gametypes/README.md

 where `{gametype}` is your desired gametype

 > Note for windows users: you need to add the 7zip executable path in your environment variable

+## Development

+For the windows users, there is the `./utils/watch.ps1` script to automatically execute the `build.sh` script whenever a file is modified in the `prgs/gametypes` directory